guna144/tank-monitor-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.

+Note: Once download please add all css files in every module and style.css file. totaly 10 css and 1 html file missing, due to empty file 0 size file is not uploading in github.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.